Hack Club 2026 presents

 Students aged 13 to 18 (inclusive).
-Whether you're a middle schooler or finishing high school, you're welcome!
-No prior coding or robotics experience needed.
+Whether you're a middle schooler or finishing high school, you're welcome.
+No prior experience needed.

 The Aga Khan Academy, Hyderabad.
-Initial flight testing will be done safely on tethered stands in a designated netted zone.
+Drone testing will be done safely in a designated fully-netted indoor zone.

 Part of Hack Club, a 501(c)(3) nonprofit empowering 50,000+ teenagers.
 For us, "hacking" means taking a box of parts and turning it into a flying machine.

-Building drones involves soldering irons, high-discharge LiPo batteries, and fast-spinning carbon propellers.
+Building drones involves high-discharge LiPo batteries and fast-spinning carbon propellers.
 We maintain a strict zero-tolerance policy for unsafe behavior.

-All soldering stations are supervised by trained mentors.
 Protective eyewear is provided and mandatory during assembly.
 No propellers will be attached until the drone is inside the designated, fully-netted indoor testing zone.
-All initial test flights are conducted on tethered rigs to prevent flyaways.
+All test flights are supervised by trained mentors at all times.

 A massive day of engineering requires a tight schedule.
 Arrive on time!